MarkStreek/BioinfDataprocessingExercises/README.md

 In short, the SRRs Gene pipeline is (free) pipeline that can be used to download and process RNA-seq data.
 The RNA-seq is processed using the following steps:

-1. Downloading the RNA-seq data using accession numbers (SRRs)
+1. Downloading the data from the SRA database
-2. Quality reports of the RNA-seq data
+2. Quality report of the raw reads
-3. Trimming the RNA-seq data below a certain quality threshold
+3. Trimming the raw reads based on a given quality score
-4. Trimming the RNA-seq data for adapters
+4. Trimming the adapter sequences given a reference file
-5. Remove ribosomal RNA from the RNA-seq data
-6. Assemble the RNA-seq data
+5. Merging the paired-end reads into one file
+6. Remvoving ribosomal RNA sequences with given databases
+7. Unmerging the single reads into two files
+8. Assembly of the reads into one fasta file
+9. Create a reference genome with the assembly
+10. Mapping the raw reads to the reference genome
+11. Convert the alignment file to a (readable) sam file
+12. Create a visualisation of the alignment file (how many reads are mapped to the reference genome)

 ## Go to [SRRs Gene Pipeline](SRRsSnakeMakePipeline/README.md)